paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2010-08-31-dconstruct_conference_badge.md

   date: 2010-09-02T11:51:22+01:00
   url: http://paulrobertlloyd.com/
   content: |
-    [@Ian](#remark-3): 'Ban' may be too strong a word, but we found putting hundreds of swag bags together more hassle than it was worth (in addition to it being a wasteful enterprise).
+    [@Ian](#remark-3): ‘Ban’ may be too strong a word, but we found putting hundreds of swag bags together more hassle than it was worth (in addition to it being a wasteful enterprise).
     There will be badges, t-shirts and other gifts available from our sponsors stands, but these are for you to pick-up rather than be forced upon you.
 ---